 If appliances are repaired or replaced during the tenancy, a supplementary certificate must be provided.
 Gas appliances must have clear instructions (and warnings as appropriate) to ensure safe use.
-You must place a carbon monoxide detector close to gas appliances and boilers.
+It is advisable to fit a carbon monoxide detector close to gas appliances and boilers.
 Please note that gas appliances may still develop faults even if covered by a gas safety certificate.